Vaughan—Woodbridge (federal electoral district): Demographics

 In 2021, the riding has the second-highest percentage of Italian Canadians in all of Canada (46.7%).

 History

-Vaughan—Woodbridge was first proposed as part of the 2012 electoral district redistribution.
-It would contain the City of Vaughan west of Highway 400 and south of the concession line which Major Mackenzie Drive follows.
-It was legally defined in the 2013 representation order with no changes and came into effect upon the dropping of the writs for the 2015 federal election.
+Vaughan—Woodbridge was first proposed as part of the 2012 electoral district redistribution to contain the City of Vaughan west of Highway 400 and south of Major Mackenzie Drive.
+It was legally defined in the 2013 representation order and came into effect upon the dropping of the writs for the 2015 federal election.

+Following the 2022 Canadian federal electoral redistribution, the riding's border with King—Vaughan west of Islington Avenue will be re-routed to follow Major Mackenzie Drive for its entirety.
+It will gains Vellore Village west of Highway 400 from King—Vaughan.
+The changes will come into effect upon the calling of the 2025 Canadian federal election.

 Members of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament: